Super-entropic black hole with Immirzi hair: Black Hole Thermodynamics

 \subsection{Computation of the Euclidean action}

-We now study the thermodynamic properties of the black hole solution of section~\ref{sec:TopologicalBHsolution} via the Euclidean path integral method and the saddle point approximation.
-That is, we approximate the thermodynamic partition function as $Z(\beta) \approx e^{-I(\beta)}$, where $I$ is the Euclidean on-shell action computed along the black hole solution and $\beta$ the inverse temperature.
-Then, one has that the following relation holds
+We study the thermodynamic properties of the black hole solution of section~\ref{sec:TopologicalBHsolution} via the Euclidean path integral methods.
+The usual procedure \cite{PhysRevD.15.2752,doi:10.1142/S0218271814300237} consists in starting from the gravitational partition function and defining the thermodynamic partition function $Z(\beta)$, via a Wick rotation to imaginary time $t\rightarrow i \tau$ and imposing periodic boundary conditions on the Euclidean time.
+The period $\beta$ can be identified with the inverse temperature, and a saddle point approximation around a classical solution allows to write $Z(\beta) \approx e^{-I(\beta)}$, where $I(\beta)$ is the on-shell action in Euclidean signature.
+Then, usual thermodynamic relations hold, as for instance

-where $M$ and $S$ are the mass-energy and entropy of the black hole, respectively.
+which relates the Euclidean on-shell action with the mass-energy $M$ and entropy $S$ of the black hole.